Projects

 How can we deconstruct racism in healthcare by exploring a community-based model for cultural safety education that utilizes material practice as a tool for dialogue?

-The goal of the project is to develop an Indigenous-led model for cultural safety and humility training that leads to fundamental changes in healthcare providers’ understanding of Indigenous perspectives on health; results in positive changes in healthcare experiences for Indigenous people; and can be scaled and adapted to the unique needs of Indigenous communities across BC.
+The goal of the project is to develop an Indigenous-led model for cultural safety and humility education that leads to fundamental changes in healthcare providers’ understanding of Indigenous perspectives on health; results in positive changes in healthcare experiences for Indigenous people; and can be scaled and adapted to the unique needs of Indigenous communities across BC.
+The format is a 2.5-day workshop which combines teachings about Indigenous histories, injustices, and the current state of systemic racism, with local and culturally relevant teaching and making activities; drum making, beadwork, moose hair tufting, and rattle making led by Indigenous artists, with an intentional focus on engaging local artists and community members, where possible.

-The team on this project is composed of Indigenous leaders from the Aboriginal Gathering Place (AGP) at ECUAD and the College of New Caledonia (CNC), designers from HDL, external consultants working in healthcare and community planning, and Indigenous artists.
-The project is currently in progress, having completed the first of four pilot workshops, funded by the Vancouver Foundation, Systems Change grant.
+The project team is made up of Indigenous leaders from the Aboriginal Gathering Place at Emily Carr University and the College of New Caledonia, designers and researchers from the Health Design Lab, external consultants working in healthcare and community planning, and Indigenous artists.

 Preliminary insights and lessons are shared here as we consider: Where do synergies exist between Indigenous and Designerly ways of knowing, and how can we build impactful relationships and collaborations?